 In addition to our ongoing personal support, you will receive an InterExchange Child Care Guide, Activities Guide, and Home Orientation Guide before departing the U.S. to help you confidently start your work as an au pair.

-Upon arrival into New Zealand, our international cooperator will provide a fully immersive, all-inclusive orientation.
+Upon arrival into New Zealand, our international cooperator will provide an all-inclusive orientation.
 The Au Pair New Zealand program always begins with a 2-day orientation in Auckland.
 Orientation gives each Au Pair a chance to recover from jet lag, connect with new friends and prepare for their placement with your family.
 Some topics covered are: caring for children, understanding Kiwi culture, au pair guidelines, opening a bank account and applying for an income tax number, and social events for au pairs.
 Host families collect their Au Pair from the Orientation venue, near Auckland Airport on completion ready to start their placement with your family.

 An Au Pair is entitled to four weeks of paid annual leave and all paid statutory days in a 12-month contract.
 Pro-rated annual leave applies to shorter contract lengths.
 Some families may choose to offer additional paid or unpaid leave.